thainamhoang/adasite/index.md

 {% include analysis/bar_charts.html %}

 To enhance the accuracy of our movie classification, we've decided to differentiate between "**genres**" and "**themes**".
-Whereas the genre reflects the type of emotions provoked by the film, what it wants to make us feel, the theme is more concerned with the framework in which they are set.
+Whereas the genre reflects the type of emotions that is aims to make us feel, the theme is more concerned with the framework in which they are set.
-Certainly, some genres and themes are more closely linked than others, but these two aspects remain distinct.
+Certainly, some genres and themes are more closely linked than others, but these two aspects remain more or less distinct.

 {% include analysis/genre_theme_table.html %}